eProsima/Fast-DDS-docs/docs/fastdds/rpc_dds/rpc_dds_intro.rst

 and they contain all the necessary objects to communicate with each other.
 Each client (internally represented by a *Requester* entity) sends a request sample to the server through a request topic;
-the server (internally represented by a *Replier* entity) process it and sends a reply sample back to the client through a different topic (reply topic).
+the server (internally represented by a *Replier* entity) processes it and sends a reply sample back to the client through a different topic (reply topic).
 All the Requesters and Repliers internally have a DataWriter and DataReader to send and receive samples.